gtonye/Adaptive-Card-Regex-Error-Repro/README.md

 ## Foreword

-The present repository contains the repro for an issue with Adaptive Cards regex validation in Bot Framework.
+The present repository contains the repro for [an issue with Adaptive Cards regex validation in Microsoft Bot Framework](https://github.com/microsoft/botbuilder-dotnet/issues/6766).

 ## Steps to get a repro